MiltonGreat/Financial-Risk/README.md

 # Financial Risk for Loan Approval

+## Overview

+Lending institutions require effective credit scoring models to assess borrower risk and minimize loan defaults.
+This project applies machine learning techniques to predict loan defaults based on borrower data.
+By leveraging classification models such as Logistic Regression and Random Forest, we aim to provide accurate and timely predictions to assist financial institutions in making informed lending decisions.
+The Random Forest model achieved an accuracy of 92.33%, identifying key risk factors like debt-to-income ratio and net worth to minimize loan default risks.

 ### Problem Statement

-Lending institutions need reliable credit scoring models to assess borrower risk and minimize loan defaults.

-### Solution Approach

-Data: Historical loan datasets with features like income, debt-to-income ratio, credit history, and loan amount.

-Methods:

-- Preprocessed data to handle missing values and outliers.
-- Built classification models (Logistic Regression, Random Forest) to predict loan defaults.
-- Performed feature selection to identify key predictors, such as credit score and debt-to-income ratio.
-- Addressed class imbalance using oversampling and cost-sensitive learning.
-- Tools: Python (Scikit-learn, pandas, Matplotlib).

-### Results

-- Achieved an accuracy of 87% and an F1-score of 0.85 for default prediction.
-- Identified debt-to-income ratio as the strongest predictor of default risk.

-### Key Insights

-- Credit scoring models built on borrower data can improve lending decisions and minimize risks.
-- Feature selection enhances interpretability and model performance.

-### Future Directions

-- Integrate alternative data sources (e.g., social media behavior, utility bill payments) for fairer credit assessments.
-- Deploy the model as an API to automate credit scoring for lenders.

-### Overview

-The aim of this project is to analyze and predict loan approvals while assessing financial risks associated with borrowers.
-This involves creating a classification model that predicts whether a loan will be approved (binary classification).

-#### Goals

-- Clean and preprocess financial and demographic data.
-- Engineer meaningful features for better predictive performance.
-- Train and evaluate machine learning models.
-- Interpret the results to support decision-making in financial risk management.
+Lending institutions face the challenge of evaluating borrower risk to avoid loan defaults.
+Traditional credit scoring models may not always be reliable, especially for borrowers with limited credit history.
+This project aims to develop a machine learning-based solution to predict loan defaults using personal and financial data, enabling lenders to make informed decisions and reduce the risk of loan defaults.

 ### Dataset

 The dataset consists of 20,000 records of personal and financial data, including columns such as: